-Lawyer: Adult children in California abuse case not bitter
+Lawyer: Adult kids freed from California home not bitter

 - At Trump’s inauguration, $10,000 for makeup and lots of room service VIEW

-The Turpins have pleaded not guilty to torture and other charges and are being held on $12 million.
+The Turpins have pleaded not guilty to torture and other charges and are each held on $12 million.
+They are due in court for a trial readiness conference on Feb.
+22.

+In the interview, Osborn said the young adults are adapting to a “new normal” since last year and making decisions about what they will eat, where they will go and what they will study.
+He said they are not looking forward to the prospect of having to testify at their parents’ trial.

+He said the adult children are protective of their six minor siblings and there’s a lot of “nurturing” when they spend time together.
+The children were released from the home after their 17-year-old sibling escaped and called 911.